 What Are the Causes of Upper Back Pain?

 The upper back is the area between the shoulders and the lower ribs, including the area called by doctors the thoracic spine.
-It is a large area consisting of muscles, tendons and more the half of the entire length o the spine.
-Thus, there is a high potential of injury, either by sudden trauma or by overuse.
+It is a large area consisting of muscles, tendons, and more the half of the entire length of the spine.
+Thus, there is a high potential for injury, either by sudden trauma or by overuse.

 The most frequent causes of upper back pain are: